shundt/mfmodify/README.md

 This project has mostly been written in response to specific project needs, but the tools may have more general application.

 Building model scenarios or editing the grid of a MODFLOW 6 model can be a substantial undertaking.
-This library seeks to maximize the use of existing files from a model's historical matching period, aiming to leverage the information already present in the MODFLOW input files as much as possible.
+This library aims to leverage the information from a model's history-matching period - reusing MODFLOW input files as much as possible.

 ### Modules
 - **scenario**: